Dayton rolls over Georgia 80-61 at Maui Invitational

 Dayton got the season off to a flying start, winning its first three games by an average of 19.7 points per game.

-Once in Maui, the Flyers jumped on Georgia through Teppin, making seven of their first eight shots during an opening 16-4 run.
+Once in Maui, the Flyers jumped on Georgia through Toppin, making seven of their first eight shots during an opening 16-4 run.

-A 6-foot-9 sophomore, Teppin used his length to go around and over the Bulldogs, scoring 14 points in the first five minutes.
+A 6-foot-9 sophomore, Toppin used his length to go around and over the Bulldogs, scoring 14 points in the first five minutes.

-Georgia began collapsing around Teppin and that opened the floor for the rest of the Flyers, who led 43-25 at halftime.
+Georgia began collapsing around Toppin and that opened the floor for the rest of the Flyers, who led 43-25 at halftime.

 The Bulldogs also struggled offensively, turning it over 15 times and missing all seven of their first-half 3-point attempts.